arsmentis/arsmentis-site/about.md

 layout: about
 title: About
 jumbotitle: About Ars Mentis
-subtitle: Enriching lives through technology.
+subtitle: Enriching lives through technology
 order: 2
 ---